-Approved for Release: Wednesday, September 22, 1999 The DC9 freighter crew performed a missed approach to Melbourne runway 27 when they did not get a landing gear safe indication after gear extension.
+Approved for Release: Monday, January 18, 1999 The DC9 freighter crew performed a missed approach to Melbourne runway 27 when they did not get a landing gear safe indication after gear extension.
 The crew carried out a manual extension of the gear and obtained the safe indication, then proceeded to a safe landing.
 Because the landing gear doors remain open after manual extension the crew stopped the aircraft on the runway to allow engineers to secure the doors.
-This was the first of three similar events (refer BASI occurrences 9805886 and 9805887).
-After two failed attempts to re-rig the landing gear system it was found that a normal extension could only be acheived if the system was rigged outside of maintenance manual tolerances.
-The mis-rig problem has been referred to the aircraft manufacturer and the aircraft has been cleared for flight.
-The aircraft has subsequently operated satisfactorily.
+This was the second of three similar events (refer BASI occurrences 9805884 and 9805886).
+After two failed attempts to re-rig the landing gear system it was found that normal extension could only be acheived if the system was rigged outside of maintenance manual tolerances.
+The mis-rig problem has been referred to the aircraft manufacturer and the aircraft was cleared for flight.
+The aircraft has subsequently operated satisfactorily